romanodev/OpenBTE/docs/source/install.rst

 .. code-block:: bash

-   sudo docker run -i -t romanodev/openbte /bin/bash
+   sudo docker pull -t romanodev/openbte

 Once you pulled the image, you can run OpenBTE.

 .. code-block:: bash

-   sudo docker  run  -v `pwd`:`pwd` -w `pwd` -i -t romanodev/openbte mpiexec -np 8 --use-hwthread-cpus python input.py
+   docker run --cap-add=SYS_PTRACE  -v `pwd`:`pwd` -w `pwd` -p 8050:8050  -i -t romanodev/openbte mpiexec -np 8 --use-hwthread-cpus python input.py

 where we assumed you have 8 virtual CPUs.

 If you frequently use Docker, you may want to add your ``user`` to the Docker group.